jsoverson/workshop-reverse-engineering/README.md

 ### Work

-The work should be done in the `work/` directory.
-A stub file with boilerplate and comments is included.
-Feel free to remove or modify any line.
+Complete work in the `work/` directory.
+A stub file is included with boilerplate and comments.
+Feel free to remove or change any line.

 ### Tests